wilson/kensho/README.md

 Kensho explores an alternative path focused on architectural elegance and computational efficiency.

 This approach, Hierarchical Recursive Refinement (HRR), is a synthesis of two groundbreaking ideas:
-1.  **The Hierarchical Reasoning Model (HRM):** A brain-inspired architecture that uses two modules—a high-level "planner" and a low-level "executor": to solve problems hierarchically.
+1.  **The Hierarchical Reasoning Model (HRM):** A brain-inspired architecture that uses two modules: a high-level "planner" and a low-level "executor": to solve problems hierarchically.
 This structure is incredibly data-efficient and excels at tasks requiring symbolic reasoning.
 [1, 2]

 2.  **The Tiny Recursive Model (TRM):** A minimalist architecture that introduced a breakthrough in training.
 Instead of making assumptions about the model's internal state, TRM uses full backpropagation through its recursive steps.
 This allows a much smaller model to achieve superior generalization by learning to iteratively refine its own answers.
 [3]